JotaroSan/N5E-Conversion/README.md

 4. Add new skills (Ninshou, Martial Arts, Illusion, and Chakra Control).
 5. Add a new ability activation type (Full Turn Action).
 6. Change the proficiency formula calculation.
-7. Remove Nature, Religion, and Arcana skills.
+7. Remove Nature, and Arcana skills.
 8. Remove Verbal and Ritual spell components.
 9. Remove spell level options 6, 7, 8, and 9.
+10. Spell levels 1,2,3,4,5 & Cantrip re-assigned to E,D,C,B,S,A accordingly.
 10. Remove Spell Schools Divination, Transmutation, and Enchantment.
 11. The personality trait is now "Ambition."
 12. The inspiration is now "Will of Fire."